A Perfect 10 Day Thailand Itinerary

 It will now be time for some lunch and your speedboat will take you to one of the main island in Ang Thong – Koh Wua Ta Lap.
 Here you will also be given some time to explore the island by foot or relax by the beach for a bit.
 There is a great hiking trail that takes you up to the top of the island, hitting viewpoints along the way.
 It can get quite technical closer to the top but the views are worth it.

-You will then head back by speedboat to Koh Samui, where you can rest up for a bit before heading to the Full Moon Party!
+At day’s end you will then head back by speedboat to Koh Samui, where you can rest up after a day of exploring.

-Check out our Ultimate Guide to the Full Party for everything you need to know about this incredible night
+» Check out the Ultimate Guide to the Full Party for everything you need to know about this night

-Whether you took part of the full moon party or not, day 5 is going to be a full on rest and recovery day as you enjoy the beach life of Koh Samui.
-After waking up in the afternoon, grab some lunch and relax by the beach for the next couple of hours and maybe get a nice massage after running around the previous night.
-Even if full moon was not part of your plans, you can still use this day to enjoy the beaches of Koh Samui and the rest of what this island has to offer.
+Whether you took part of the full moon party or not, day 5 is going to be a full on rest and relaxation day as you enjoy the beach life of Koh Samui.
+After waking, grab some lunch and relax by the beach for the next couple of hours and maybe get a nice massage.
+You can explore Koh Samui a bit, head into town, visit some markets, and just enjoy the island life.

 Day 6 – Scuba Diving